Work & Travel Canada 2019 is sold out.

 Can I extend my visa?

 You may only participate for a maximum of 12 months.
-However, you may participate on the program a second time if you enroll again through InterExchange.
+However, as of March, 2019 U.S. citizens may participate on the program a second time.
 This is not an extension.
 If you apply a second time, you must leave Canada and return in order to obtain your second work permit.

 Can I take classes during my stay?